avinashvaidya09/tech-lib-multi-tenant-app/README.md

 6. CAP resolves tenant from JWT and queries tenant DB: The CAP application reads the tenant context from the JWT, resolves the tenant-specific DB connection/binding (via the MTX layer and Service Manager), and runs the DB query against that tenant’s schema/container.

+### Now as we know what is multitenancy and the key components, let us understand

+1. How to make your application multi tenant
+2. Test it on local
+3. Deploy on BTP and test.

 ## Adding Multitenancy and testing on local

 - Enable multitenancy